theramiyer/blog/_posts/2018/2018-09-24-my-first-100-km-bicycle-ride.md

 ![The long Pipeline Road](https://instagram.fblr1-3.fna.fbcdn.net/vp/c0fbf4dcf711bd5589e6905433623436/5C41438C/t51.2885-15/e35/41321353_255261571704759_2998881885389803494_n.jpg)

 When I entered urban Bangalore from around Turahalli, a part of me wanted to stop once I was near home.
-The other part wanted me to go all the way to the BOTS store.
+The other part wanted me to go all the way to the <span class="small-caps">BOTS</span> store.
 I bought a bar of Snickers at a local store and ate it while riding.
 Bad idea.
 The bar was too sweet for me to finish in one go.
 It made me feel like wanting to throw up.
 I kept my cool and waded through the Bangalore traffic---that cannot see you if you're riding a bicycle---and reached the store.
 Lunch was served.
 I could not pedal back home; I was too tired for it.
 I took a cab home.

 ![Talk about encouragement](https://instagram.fblr1-3.fna.fbcdn.net/vp/54bf1664590461cd1fcf6d5ab7cd7579/5C3E5132/t51.2885-15/e35/41147803_157400631852858_1215742555041836038_n.jpg)